Q60module/PersonalMode/README.md

 ## Between switch and wiring harness
 ### Introduction
 The mode switch works by providing continuity between specific wires when you push the switch forward or backwards.
 When pushed forwards, the switch connects wires 1 and 3.
 For backwards, it connects wires 1 and 2.
-The below image identifies the pins in the wiring harness side.
+The below images identify the pins in the wiring harness side and show the actual connector in the car.
 The pins/wires and their colors (colors may vary) are:
 1. Drive mode select switch ground - Black
 2. Drive mode select swich backwards - White/Black
 3. Drive mode select switch forwards - Sky Blue